 Calcium is also indispensable inside the plant.
 Calcium, together with protein (Nitrate), is an important compound in the cell wall.
 We call such Calcium Nitrate building block the "cement for the cells".

 If the plants do not contain enough Calcium, they form long, weak stems.
 The leaves are therefore limp and the root system develops moderately.

-However, for the build-up of Calcium and Protein in the plant cells, Boron is needed that bricklays these elements into the cell walls like a bricklayer.
+For a good and strong build-up of Calcium and Protein in the plant cells, Boron is needed that brick lays these elements into the cell walls like a bricklayer.
 Boron becomes vitamin B12 to fulfil this function.

-However, the pH of the medium must then be 6.2 or lower because otherwise Boron will not be absorbed or will be absorbed less.
+Important is that the pH in the medium must than be 6.2 or lower because with a higher pH the Boron will not be absorbed or will be absorbed less.

-Because Calcium Nitrate strengthens the plant cells with the help of Boron, this will result in a stronger plant with less chance of fungus and rot formation and a heavier final yield.
+When Calcium Nitrate fertilizer strengthens the plant cells with the help of Boron, this will result in a stronger plant with less chance of fungus and rot formation and more weight in the final yield.